danhagen/insideOut/README.md

 To build, train, and test these ANNs, use `build_NN_1DOF2DOA` and `test_NN_1DOF2DOA`.

 ## Run Multiple Trials and Plot All Data
 To run the entire experiment, run `run run_multiple_trials_with_different_babbling_durations.py`.
-This will sweep across babbling durations (30,45,...,360) seconds, train multiple ANNs (*default*:50 trials), and plot average performances.
+This will sweep across babbling durations from 1-30 seconds, train multiple ANNs (*default*:50 trials), and plot average performances.
 You can choose to plot metrics such as mean absolute error (MAE), root mean squared error (RMSE), or standard deviation of the error (STD) by adding the additional arguments `-metrics [METRICS ...]`.

 ## Animate a Single Trial (All 4 ANNs Over 4 Different Movements)
 To visualize the performance of ANNs and their ability to generalize to other movement tasks, use the function `animate_sample_trials.py`.
 This will create an animation of how well each ANN did at predicting joint angle and will sweep across 4 different movements (joint angle and stiffness are either sinusoidal or point-to-point).